Sourdough Starter: From Creation to Maintenance

 You’ll find starter is very forgiving.
 Although ingredients do make a huge difference, if you accidentally feed your starter a different type of flour or tap water, don’t worry!
 Just continue feeding it with the right type of flour and water and it will rebalance itself and continue to thrive.

 The same goes for missing a feeding day.
 Watery starter is usually an indication that you’ve gone too long without feeding your starter and it has thoroughly exhausted its food source.
 Simply feed it and it will spring back to life!
 If you go way too long without feeding your starter it may develop a layer of dark murky liquid on its surface.
 This is called hooch, an alcoholic byproduct of the fermentation process.
 Hooch is completely harmless.
 You can pour it out before feeding your starter or stir it in (this will add more acidity to your starter and make it develop a more sour flavor).

 While your starter is very resilient, making great bread requires maintaining a regular feeding schedule.
 Yeast need nutrients from flour to thrive, without this they may grow too weak to fight off mold or harmful pathogens that are competing for dominance in your culture.
 Watch out for any fuzzy growth, or shades of beige and orange on the surface of your sourdough starter, this is mold.
 If your starter grows mold, throw it away and start over.

 Do I really need to throw away my starter?

 The concept of discarding a portion of your starter during feedings is perhaps one of the most bewildering for those new to sourdough.
-With each feeding you’ll need to throw out a large amount of your starter.
-Remember that your starter is a community of yeast, as you feed your starter these yeasts go through their lifecycle, they multiply and die off.
+With each feeding, you’ll need to throw out a large amount of your starter.
+Remember that your starter is a community of yeast and bacteria, as you feed your starter these microbes go through their lifecycle, they multiply and die off.
 If you don't discard any of your starter you’ll have more than you can possibly maintain.